 Join with others in following my example, brothers, and take note of those who live according to the pattern we gave you.
 (Philippians 3:17)

 To this you were called, because Christ suffered for you, leaving you an example, that you should follow in his steps.
 (1 Peter 2:21)

 Write the names of your heroes or role models.

-- Now write the names of people whose examples you would like to follow.
+- Who are some people whose examples you would like to follow?

 Doug Britton, Bible-based Marriage and Family Therapist, has helped hundreds of thousands of people as a therapist, clinical director of a treatment center, seminar speaker, radio cohost, and author of over twenty books that show how to apply God's truths in your daily life.
 (Visit www.dougbrittonbooks.com.)